Glamping: Recent trends

-Some 400 years later, in the 1920s, an African safari became "the thing to do" among wealthy Americans and British.
+Some 80 years later, in the 1920s, an African safari became "the thing to do" among wealthy Americans and British.
 But wealthy travelers, even those in search of adventure, were not willing to sacrifice comfort or luxury.
 From electric generators, to folding baths, and cases of champagne, travelers were afforded every domestic luxury while on adventure.

 Others have suggested that recent interest in glamping can be traced back to the 1990s, as safari camps became increasingly popular in Africa and coastal Thailand.
 In 2011, CNN reported that glamping had also become popular in the United States, Europe, and Australia.
-The modern version of glamping offers holidaymakers with "spacious designer-outfitted tents complete with soft sheets instead of sweaty sleeping bags".
+The modern version of glamping offers holidaymakers "spacious designer-outfitted tents complete with soft sheets instead of sweaty sleeping bags".
 By minimizing the impact on the environment of constantly unpacking tents and poorly discarding waste, glamping is also arguably environmentally friendly.

 Since 2020, the tourism industry has seen renewed interest in glamping, due to the global outbreak of the COVID-19 pandemic, because it allows for social distancing and provides opportunities for outdoor recreation.